 - The skater must introduce two (2) set of clusters separated by steps or two feet turns (no one foot turns).
-Each set must be of at least three (3) turns (dependent on the category). - The cluster has a time limit depending on the category. - Each set must start with at least three (3) different turns. - Both sets must be different: it is possible to use the same turns in the two sets but in a different order. - For base level the presentation of the element with the above requirements is mandatory, even if the turns are not confirmed.
+Each set must be of at least three (3) turns (dependent on the category). - Each set must start with at least three (3) different turns.
+No change of edge is allowed in the first two turns of the cluster. - Both sets must be different: it is possible to use the same turns in the two sets but in a different order. - For base level the presentation of the element with the above requirements is mandatory, even if the turns are not confirmed.

-Level Base - ClSqB Level 1 - ClSq1 Level 2 - ClSq2 Level 3 - ClSq3 Level 4 - ClSq4 Level B AND the Level B AND A cluster Level B and Level B and skater must perform the skater must sequence that three (3) three (3) confirmed three (3) confirmed perform four (4) meets the basic confirmed turns in turns in each set turns in one set and confirmed turns in requirements and each set AND AND must include four (4) confirmed the two sets and calling must include one two (2) different turns in the other set must include three specifications.
+Level Base - CISqB Level 1 - ClSq1 Level 2 - ClSq2 Level 3 - ClSq3 Level 4 - ClSq4 Level B AND the Level B AND A cluster Level B and Level B and skater must perform the skater must sequence that three (3) three (3) confirmed three (3) confirmed perform four (4) meets the basic confirmed turns in turns in each set turns in one set and confirmed turns in requirements and each set AND AND must include four (4) confirmed the two sets and calling must include one two (2) different turns in the other set must include three specifications.
 (1) feature. features.
 AND must include (3) different three (3) different features. features.

 - 1. Difficult entries in both sets. - a.
 Difficult entries can be: Choctaw, Ina Bauer (using a minimum of six (6) wheels) OR Spread Eagle, Jump of one (1) complete rotation. - b.
 The difficult entries for each set must be different. - c.
-Only Choctaws from forwards to backwards will be considered. - 2.
+Only Choctaws from forwards to backwards and closed Choctaws from backward to forward will be considered will be considered. - 2.
 Body movements: skaters must present two (2) body movements: one body movement in the first set and one body movement in the second set.
 The two (2) body movements must be from spatial different groups.
 They cannot be executed at the end or at the beginning of the sets they must be executed during or between the turns. - 3.
 Different feet: one set must be executed on the right foot and one set on the left foot.